 E-commerce businesses are valued using a variety of metrics.
 Typical factors which are often assessed when determining the multiple for your business might include the volume of sales required to reach your revenue, revenue distribution across products, the cost base, marketing spend and the multiples achieved in precedent deals.
 The average sale price of an e-commerce business is approximately 2-3x annual net profit for businesses in the $20k-$2m range.

 E-commerce businesses can require a more detailed valuation compared to other business models due to the variety of costs involved in running the business.
-Some of these include wholesale costs, processing fees, shipping, fulfilment, marketing (paid and organic) and the cost of employees.
-Most businesses are valued using seller discretionary earnings, thus removing one off costs and the owner’s compensation, although the latter would vary depending how heavily involved you are in the day-to-day running of the operations.
+Some of these include wholesale costs, processing fees, shipping, fulfillment, marketing (paid and organic) and the cost of employees.
+Most businesses are valued using seller discretionary earnings, thus removing one-off costs and the owner’s compensation, although the latter would vary depending on how heavily involved you are in the day-to-day running of the operations.
 Combined, these facets make valuing and selling an e-commerce business more complicated than other niches, but fortunately, e-commerce is one of the more popular business models with buyers.

 An experienced website broker can give you the most accurate valuation by combining industry knowledge with a thorough analysis of the unique aspects of your business.
 At FE International, we have sold nearly 350 online businesses and have the most data-points in the industry, ensuring our valuations are the most accurate.

 Tip: be aware of brokers that provide exaggerated valuation multiples.
 This is a tactic employed by some brokers to entice sellers into long-term representation agreements and often leads to no offers or sale being achieved.
-Also beware of brokers using “ready willing and able” buyer clauses.
+Also, beware of brokers using “ready willing and able” buyer clauses.
 This may leave you out of pocket for thousands of dollars if you choose to not accept an offer/sell your business.